- Two $10,000 scholarships are awarded annually to qualified graduating seniors attending Marina High School.

 He was elected to the Monterey Peninsula Unified School District Board serving 8 1/2 years, and is a Board member Emeritus of Leadership Monterey Peninsula.
 He was granted a Leadership Recognition Award from the California Association of Leadership Programs.
 He is a 2000 California State University Monterey Bay Distinguished Fellow, a 2004 Monterey County Veteran of the Year, and 2006 Marina Citizen of the Year.

 Through all his endeavors, he always strived for greater understanding and excellence.
-These $10,000 scholarships are awarded with regard to his dedication to his country, community and higher education.
+Two $10,000 scholarships are awarded with regard to his dedication to his country, community and higher education.
 The Marina Foundation takes great pride in awarding the Gordon R. Nakagawa Scholarships.